 What is green computing?

-Initially concentrated on finding sustainable solutions concerning raw computing power which was central to computer chip design and production, more emphasis is being put into energy-efficient processing.
-Uppermost in developers’ minds today are ways of compensating for carbon footprints and curbing climate change.
+Initially focussed on finding sustainable solutions concerning raw computing power – which was central to computer chip design and production – more emphasis is being put into energy-efficient processing.
+Uppermost in developers’ minds today are ways of compensating for carbon footprints and curbing carbon emissions.
 It is here that immediate future competitiveness is thought to lie.

 Barbara Brady, of GreenBiz Group, comments on the report that “the energy waste — and therefore potential for energy efficiency — is even a bigger deal for very high performance computers, using very demanding chips.
 They continue to draw the power needed for the demanding computing activity of high performance graphics even as the user stops to get a cup of coffee or slows down processing needs by simply surfing the net or checking email” .